 How much of my donation goes to the Orienteering Foundation?

-When you donate to any charity via a website such as mydonate, JustGiving or Virgin Money Giving, not all of your money goes to the charity because the website take some administration fees and commission.
+When you donate to any charity via a website such as Charities Aid Foundation, JustGiving or Virgin Money Giving, not all of your money goes to the charity because the website take some administration fees and commission.
 The websites vary in how much they take.
-However the Orienteering Foundation uses mydonate as it passes the most on to the charity, in part due to BT's generous sponsorship of the website.
-For a £10 donation, with and extra 25% Gift Aid (+£2.50), a total of £12.35 of the £12.50 goes to us.
-See this Money Saving Expert article for more details.
+The Orienteering Foundation uses the Charities Aid Foundation as it strikes a good balance between being a reputable website with a good following, and minimal fees.
+For a £10 donation, with and extra 25% Gift Aid (+£2.50), a total of £12.05 of the £12.50 goes to us.
+See their article for more details here.

 How do higher rate taxpayers reclaim tax on their gifts?